rocky-linux/wiki.rockylinux.org/docs/irc.md

 The above tend to only install parts of Rocky Linux on their virtual servers and some are known for entirely removing `dnf` from the system entirely or altering the settings entirely.
 Typical changes are that they exclude locally modified packages from our base repositories.
 You can verify this by running `grep -ir exclude /etc/{yum,dnf}*` which will show what they are excluding.
 Some will also manage the box outside of the package manager.

-Why these provides do this is unclear.
+Why these providers do this is unclear.
 Regardless of their reasons, this approach is seen negatively as `dnf` has mechanisms to protect specific packages from change.

 Before you try anything, please **STOP** and ask your provider **why** they removed `dnf` and how are you supposed to keep your system up to date/secure without it.